ybrs/single-beat/README.md

     ```

 - SINGLE_BEAT_LOCK_TIME (default 5 seconds)
+- SINGLE_BEAT_INITIAL_LOCK_TIME (default 2 * SINGLE_BEAT_LOCK_TIME seconds)
 - SINGLE_BEAT_HEARTBEAT_INTERVAL (default 1 second)

-    when starting your process, we set a key with 5 second expiration (LOCK_TIME) in redis server, and other single-beat processes checks if that key exists.
-We continue to update that key every 1 second (HEARTBEAT_INTERVAL)
+    when starting your process, we set a key with 10 second expiration (INITIAL_LOCK_TIME) in redis server, other single-beat processes checks if that key exists - if it exists they won't spawn children.
+We continue to update that key every 1 second (HEARTBEAT_INTERVAL) setting it with a ttl of 5 seconds (LOCK_TIME)

     this should work, but you might want to give more relaxed intervals, like: